 Aside from saying affirmations for dream body, following macro recommendations, healthy habits, and exercise, be sure to get a vast majority of your daily calorie consumption from healthy fats on keto.

-Now that we know what happens if you don’t eat enough fat on keto, take proactive steps to maintain ketosis and avoid these unpleasant side effects.
+Now that we know the consequences of not consuming enough fat on keto, take proactive steps to maintain ketosis and avoid these unpleasant side effects.

 Frequently Asked Questions